 Trunking refers to a means of carrying multiple VLANs on the same physical switch port.
 The frames leaving a trunk port are marked with an 802.1Q tag in the header, enabling the connected device to differentiate between multiple VLANs.
 Trunk ports are used to connect multiple switches, and for connecting any devices that are capable of 802.1Q tagging and require access to multiple VLANs.
-This is commonly limited to the firewall or router providing connectivity between VLANs, in this case, pfSense, as well as any connections to other switches containing multiple VLANs.
+This is commonly limited to the firewall or router providing connectivity between VLANs, in this case, the pfSense® firewall, as well as any connections to other switches containing multiple VLANs.

 - VLAN ID

 Each VLAN has an identifier number (ID) for distinguishing tagged traffic.
 This is a number between 1 and 4094.
 The default VLAN on switches is VLAN 1, and this VLAN should not be used when deploying VLAN trunking.
 This is discussed further in VLANs and Security.
 Aside from avoiding the use of VLAN 1, VLAN numbers may be chosen at will.
 Some designs start with VLAN 2 and increment by one until the required number of VLANs is reached.
 Another common design is to use the third octet in the subnet of the VLAN as the VLAN ID.
 For example, if 10.0.10.0/24, 10.0.20.0/24 and 10.0.30.0/24 are used, it is logical to use VLANs 10, 20, and 30 respectively.
 Choose a VLAN ID assignment scheme that makes sense for a given network design.